Deena McMahon on Adoption Dynamics

 - Disruptions: I am often asked to diagnose and consult on cases where either the social service agency or the placement family is asking for a particular child to be removed from their home.
 I assess the situation and weigh the harm of moving a child vs. the harm of leaving a child in a negative or ineffective environment.

 - Family Dissolutions: Termination of parental rights in adoption is highly controversial and not a desired outcome.
 There are times, however, when the child is simply not able to remain in the family home due to lack of parental capacity or safety concerns.
 Sometimes it’s simply a bad fit because no bond or attachment has formed between parent and child.

 In these cases, I assess the child and the family, including biological siblings and all other children in the home.
 I determine who would be harmed if the child moved or stayed.
 I look at the history and make recommendations for best possible outcomes for all concerned.

 Success in this area is where people are able to achieve a level of functioning consistent with their capacity.
 Lots of people have the capacity to do well but don’t.
-For some kids, success is stabilization.
-My goal is to help them achieve their developmental milestones to the extent possible by working with both the kids and the parents.
-It’s the relationship between the parent and the child that is the treatment diad.
+For some children, success is stabilization.
+My goal is to help them achieve their developmental milestones to the extent possible by working with both the child and the parents.
+It’s the relationship between the parent and the child that is the treatment dyad.

 That involves working with parents to gain a better understanding of adoption and lifelong grief/loss challenges for entire family.